Monica Jean Smith

 Susan Smith Brazill

 Susan loves to create things – like visual art, writing stories, taking photographs and culinary feasts for her friends.
 She is also that person who completely and utterly overdoes Halloween.
-She tells a lot of stories – not all of them are true – like the one in this book.
+She tells a lot of stories – not all of them are true – like in the Jumbimal series.
 She makes things up.

 She gets her inspiration stepping away from the screen on her solitary drives in all seasons, capturing the nostalgia of abandoned rural Saskatchewan.
 She leaves very early in the morning.
 She posts photographs and stories everyday, on her highly successful and engaging collaborative Facebook page ‘Chasing Yesterday’.
 She is always surprised at what you can see when you open your eyes a little bit.
 Her stunning and unique art of flowers and trees using ripped up paper has received numerous accolades.